SciFracX/FractionalDiffEq.jl/docs/src/multiterm.md

-# Multi term FDE
+# Multi-term FODE

-By specifying different orders in the equation, we can handle multi-term differential equations now!
+By specifying different orders in the equation, we can handle multi-terms FODE now!

 Let's see if we have an initial value problem with multiple terms derivative containing both fractional and integer, we can use the **FODEMatrixDiscrete** algorithm to solve the equation.

 All we need to do is passing the parameters and orders of the fractional ordinary differential equation to the API ```solve``` as two arrays.

 !!! warning "The parameters and orders array must have the same length"
-    When we are solving the multi-terms FDE problem, please note we should keep the parameters array and orders array have the same length.
+    When we are solving the multi-terms FODE problem, please note we should keep the parameters array and orders array have the same length.

 ## Detailed Usage